raider-500/flappy-deluxe/README.md

-Flappy Deluxe
+🐦 Flappy Bird Deluxe

-A lightweight Flappy Bird-inspired game built entirely with Python and Tkinter.
-The project focuses on implementing a complete 2D game loop, physics, collision detection, procedural obstacles, animated environments, and interactive menus without relying on third-party game engines or external dependencies.

-Overview

-Flappy Bird Deluxe recreates the core mechanics of the classic arcade-style game while adding customizable environments, multiple difficulty levels, a pause system, particle effects, and a more detailed user interface.

-The project is intentionally implemented as a standalone Python application using Tkinter's Canvas, making the source code easy to run, inspect, and modify.
+A polished Flappy Bird-style game built entirely with Python and Tkinter — no Pygame, no external libraries, and no complicated setup.

+Flap through increasingly challenging pipes, customize your sky, beat your high score, and try not to hit anything!

-Features
+✨ Features
-Gameplay
+🎮 Gameplay

-Flappy Bird-style physics and controls
+Classic Flappy Bird-style gameplay

-Gravity-based movement

-Adjustable flap strength

-Procedurally generated pipes

-Collision detection
+Smooth gravity and flap physics

+Randomly generated pipe gaps

 Score tracking